rjholash/KNES381/readme.md

 ## I have edited this file in the nano editor
 1) This should create a list
 2) And this should add to the list
++ This will make a bullet list
+... and this will indent three spaces